Ben Wilson (footballer, born 1992): Cardiff City

-He joined Cardiff City in the same month.
-On 7 July 2014, Wilson played 10 minutes as a midfielder, against Carmarthen Town in a friendly.
-Wilson has featured on the bench several times during the 2014–2015 season as well as making a number of under-21 appearances.
+Wilson joined Cardiff City in the same month.
+On 7 July 2014, he played 10 minutes as a midfielder, against Carmarthen Town in a friendly. he featured on the bench several times during the 2014–15 season as well as making a number of under-21 appearances.
 The following season, Wilson signed a new contract, keeping him in South Wales until 2017.
 He made his Cardiff debut against AFC Wimbledon on 11 August 2015, in the League Cup.

 Two months later, Wilson joined AFC Wimbledon on an emergency one-month loan deal.
 Wilson was signed as a short-term replacement for the injured first choice keeper James Shea.
-He made his Wimbledon debut on the same day he was signed in a 3–4 League Two away win against Accrington Stanley.
+He made his Wimbledon debut on the same day he was signed in a 4–3 League Two away win against Accrington Stanley.
 However, having let in a goal from a speculative long free-kick taken by Jerome Okimo from inside his own half during a 2–1 defeat to Stevenage, Wilson became embroiled in a social media row with Wimbledon supporters after they criticised his performance on the website Twitter.
-Wilson responded to some messages of criticism by posting "you're still paying to watch me every week and helping towards my wage, I'm laughing and you're losing out".
-As a result, his loan spell was terminated early by Wimbledon on 14 December 2015.
+His loan spell was terminated early by Wimbledon on 14 December 2015.

 His league debut for Cardiff City came on 27 August 2016, where he played in a 1–0 loss to Reading, after signing a two-year contract extension.
 Having not made an appearance for Cardiff since September 2016, Wilson then joined League One side Rochdale on loan for the remainder of the 2016–17 season.

 At the start of the following season, Wilson joined Oldham Athletic on loan until 1 January 2018.
 On 31 January 2018, he was then loaned to non-league Telford United, making 17 league appearances.

 Bradford City

 Wilson signed for Bradford City in July 2018.
 In May 2019, following Bradford City's relegation to League Two, it was announced that he would leave the club upon the expiry of his contract on 30 June 2019.
 He was one of eleven players to be released.

 Coventry City

-In May 2019, he agreed a three-year deal with Coventry City, which began in July 2019.
+In May 2019, Wilson agreed a three-year deal with Coventry City, which began in July 2019.
 He spent the 2019–20 season acting as back-up to first-choice goalkeeper Marko Marosi, and was limited to playing in cup competitions.

-He began the 2020–21 season in the same role, but made his league debut for the club as a late substitute in a 1-0 win at Cardiff, due to an injury to Marosi.
+He began the 2020–21 season in the same role, but made his league debut for the club as a late substitute in a 1–0 win at Cardiff, due to an injury to Marosi.
 Subsequently, in Marosi's absence, he went on to start Coventry's next five matches.